extremeLworld/CIS25_Fall2026/README.md

-Week 6 README
+Week 7 README

-In Week 6, the main file utilizes fstream so that it can save and load data.
+In Week 7, the main file utilizes fstream to get a list of items from items.txt and assign an id to each item.
-This program asks for the name of a tool and the amount of it, and then prints it back.
+There is a binary search function that goes through the array to find the item based on the id.
+Because I used a function to pull names of items from a txt file, the sizeof(inventory)/sizeof(inventory(0)) didn't work, so I had to just use a somewhat hardcoded number.
-(Also the header file here is just a leftover from last week, it's not used here.)
+(Also the header file here is just a leftover, it's not used here.)